diggsweden/open-source-project-template/README.md

 ## Contents

-### Template Files
+### Template Files Summary

-An short summary of the files in the repository, and how you can use them.
+A summary of the files in the repository, and how you can use them.
 You are supposed to use the '.template' marked versions of any files if one such exists.
 These can be found in the 'templates'-directory.
 However, you should also consider other project files mentioned here:

 - LICENSE - The LICENSE containing the projects "main" LICENSE.
 This which must be an [OSI approved license](https://en.wikipedia.org/wiki/Open_Source_Initiative).
 You are not supposed to use the one in this project - add your own.
 - CODE_OF_CONDUCT - defines standards for how to engage in a community.
 Version: [Contributor Covenant 2.1](https://www.contributor-covenant.org).